nippone/connect4/README.md

 cd /path/to/package
 pip install .
 ````
-**For developers:** install the test framework and the pre-commit hooks
+**For developers:** install the connect4 package with the optional development dependencies and install the pre-commit hooks
 ````
 pip install -e ".[dev]"
 pre-commit install